cloudify-cosmo/getcloudify.org/guide/3.1/plugin-linux-agent-installer.md

 The agent configuration is located under the `cloudify_agent` property of a host node.

 {% highlight yaml %}
-blueprint:
-  name: example
-  nodes:
-    - name: example_host
+node_templates:
+  example_host:
-      type: cloudify.types.host
+    type: cloudify.nodes.Compute
     properties:
       cloudify_agent:
         user:                             # no default value (globally configurable in bootstrap configuration)
         key:                              # no default value (globally configurable in bootstrap configuration)
         port: 22                          # default value (from bootstrap configuration)
         min_workers: 2                    # default value (from bootstrap configuration)
         max_workers: 5                    # default value (from bootstrap configuration)
         wait_started_timeout: 15          # default value
         wait_started_interval: 1          # default value
         disable_requiretty: true          # default value
         distro:                           # no default value (automatically resolved in run time)
         celery_config_path:               # a resource provided with the manager by default
         celery_init_path:                 # a resource provided with the manager by default
         disable_requiretty_script_path:   # a resource provided with the manager by default
         agent_package_path:               # a resource provided with the manager by default
 {%endhighlight%}

 Agent Configuration: